navpil/gupai/docs/Readme.md

 Players split their 6 tiles into three groups - 1 tile, 2 tiles and 3 tiles.
 Mod 10 calculation, but 0 is highest.
 Each group plays against the banker.

+It's not clear whether players have to match banker's hand or, similarly to other games, outrank it.

 Sources: Macao book, [Video with DaLing shown](https://www.youtube.com/watch?v=PmtH7Ad4ayI&t=1s&ab_channel=%EB%8C%80%ED%95%9C%EB%AF%BC%EA%B5%AD%EB%86%80%EC%9D%B4KoreanGame)